 Don't rent an unfamiliar car for Tibet: Brake sensitivity, steering feel, body dimensions — things that take a year to become automatic in the city start from zero in a new car.
 On Zeduo Mountain's sharp curves, your "automatic response" to the vehicle hasn't been established — one mistake means a cliff.

 Driving with altitude sickness ≈ drunk driving: Above 4,500m, reaction speed, judgment, and attention all decline.
 When you start yawning, vision blurs, or get drowsy — pull over immediately, rest + oxygen + glucose.
 Don't push through.
+The road will wait; your reflexes won't come back on command.

 The most expensive cost on the 318 is "I thought I could make it": When the road ahead has fallen rocks or water depth is uncertain — the correct response is one word: stop.
 Not slow down — stop.
-The 318 is not a place to rush.
+The 318 is not a place to rush, and the tow truck that pulls you out will invoice you for the lesson.

 📸 Don't Just Snap Randomly — These Spots Are Stunning